We just launched HRIS Sync, automate employee benefits management ⚡️

 PRSI Class S contributions (for a particular year) aren’t awarded until you’ve paid the total tax or income tax due for that year.
 You must pay your PRSI contributions and tax to qualify for Paternity Benefit.

-Now, let’s explore the rate of payment for Paternity Benefit.
+Let’s now explore the rate of payment for Paternity Benefit.

 Paternity Benefit Payment